-The Exchange proposes to amend the Fee Schedule to adopt a new credit and increase an existing credit applicable to certain Exchange members.
-Specifically, the Exchange proposes new Section F.1 to adopt a Participant4 credit applicable to Clearing Participants and amend Section F.2 to increase the Transaction Fee Credit and Clearing Submission Fee Credit applicable to Clearing Brokers.
-The Exchange proposes to implement the fee changes effective November 28, 2022.5
+The Exchange proposes to amend the Fee Schedule to increase existing credits applicable to certain Exchange members.
+Specifically, the Exchange proposes to amend Section F.2 of the Fee Schedule to increase the Transaction Fee Credit and the Clearing Submission Fee Credit applicable to Clearing Brokers.
+The Exchange proposes to implement the fee changes effective March 11, 2024.4